CindyLinz/Perl-DestructAssign/README.md

 - anonymous hash {..}

-    To match a hash reference
+    To match a hash reference or an array reference

 - scalar variable $xx